Navy declares five dead after helicopter crash off California coast - KESQ

 The Navy on Saturday shifted operations from search and rescue to recovery, following more than 72 hours of coordinated rescue efforts.

-The Navy will not release the names of the five sailors declared dead until 24 hours after their next of kin has been notified.
+The Navy identified the five sailors on Sunday as Lt.
+Bradley Foster of California, Lt.
+Paul Fridley of Virginia, Naval Air Crewman 2nd Class James Buriak of Virginia, Hospital Corpsman 2nd Class Sarah Burns of Maryland, and Hospital Corpsman 3rd Class Bailey Tucker of Missouri.

 “We are deeply saddened by the loss of five Sailors and those injured following the MH-60S helicopter tragedy off the coast of Southern California,” Chief of Naval Operations Adm.
-Mike Gilday said.
+Mike Gilday said in a Saturday statement.
 “We stand alongside their families, loved ones, and shipmates who grieve.”

 The Navy said the incident is under investigation.

-Note: This story has been updated with the identities of the five sailors who were killed.